James Inglis Hamilton: Saratoga campaign

 Hamilton helped General Burgoyne organize troops for his campaign to divide the rebellious provinces.
 He was assigned to the 1st Brigade, comprising the 9th, 47th, and 53rd Regiments of Foot.
 Later, when Henry Watson Powell transported the 62nd Regiment to Fort Ticonderoga, the 1st and 2nd Brigades were amalgamated.

 On 19 September 1777, in Stillwater, New York, Hamilton commanded 1,100 men of the centre column, consisting of the 9th, 20th, 21st, and 62nd Regiments of Foot, which attacked the heights at the Battle of Freeman's Farm.
 His column was arrayed with the 21st on the right, the 20th on the left, the 62nd in the middle, and the 9th in reserve.
 To his left, Friedrich Adolf Riedesel commanded the 47th Regiment of Foot and some German troops.
 To Hamilton's right, Simon Fraser commanded the 24th Regiment of Foot along with light infantry and grenadiers.
 Even though Hamilton was considered the commander, Burgoyne led the attack.

-Encampment of the convention army at Charlotteville in Virginia after they had surrendered to the Americans.